goGermline is a revolutionary new technology to generate knockout and knock-in mouse models. Our fastest project has been completed in 20 weeks.

 Ideal for compromised ES cells that normally would not give germline transmission, including repository ES cell clones.

-Greatly improves animal welfare by addressing the 3R's: replace, reduce, refine.
-Licensing is available.
+Greatly improves animal welfare by addressing the 3Rs: replace, reduce, refine.
+We can guarantee that only ES cell derived animals are produced at chimera breeding.

 Ozgene is an Australian company that generates customised genetically modified mice for drug validation and medical research trials worldwide.
 Using Lean Management, we are able to efficiently and consistently provide our clients with high quality mouse models so that you too, can advance humanity and inspire curiosity.